Terry McAuliffe: Post-DNC

 McAuliffe was co-chair of the Hillary Clinton 2008 presidential campaign and one of her superdelegates at the 2008 Democratic National Convention.

 In 2012, he was a visiting fellow at Harvard University's John F. Kennedy School of Government.
 In addition to several faculty and student lectures, McAuliffe hosted a segment entitled "The Making of a Candidate: From Running Campaigns to Running on my Own."

+In August 2026, McAuliffe spoke at a Democratic National Committee meeting in Austin, Texas, where he addressed internal party disputes, telling Democrats to stop "hand-wringing" and "lemon-sucking” in order to capitalize on the “best political position we have been in a decade.”